100 Notable alumni of

 -

 Ann Lois Romney is an American author and philanthropist.
-She is the wife of businessman and politician, Senator Mitt Romney of Utah.
-From 2003 to 2007, Romney was First Lady of Massachusetts, while her husband served as governor.
+She is married to politician and businessman Mitt Romney.
+From 2003 to 2007, Romney was First Lady of Massachusetts during her husband's tenure as governor.

 -